 Continuing students do not need to be enrolled during the summer semester to work on campus.

 Completed I-9 Form

 The I-9 form verifies your eligibility to work in the United States.
-Present this at the One Stop office with original and unexpired forms of identification, as listed in the form.
+Present this at the Student Enrollment Services Office with original and unexpired forms of identification, as listed in the form.

 Social Security Number

 You must have a Social Security number on file with USF for wage reporting to the Internal Revenue Service.
-Request one by following the instructions on the International Student and Scholar Services (ISSS) website and submitting the receipt of request to One Stop.
+Request one by following the instructions on the International Student and Scholar Services (ISSS) website and submitting the receipt of request to Student Enrollment Services.

 Additional J-1 Visa Requirements

 If you have a J-1 visa, you must also: